elem86/day6/README.md

  - 📊 Applied Data Bars to the Assists column to visualize contribution at a glance

- - ⭐ Used Icon Sets to flag high and low Ratings
+ - ⭐ Used Icon Sets to flag trends

  - 🔗 Combined Data Bars + Icons for an enhanced visual impact